kristianlm/acorn/README.md

     ((> i 1000))
   (space-step space (/ 1 120)))

-;; dump entire scehen-graph to screen as a tree
+;; dump entire scene-graph to screen as a tree
 ;; the circle should be on top of the segment (0,-0.9) (pp (space->nodes space))
 (space-free space)